 Although it is notable that this is just an exaggeration of Shawn's natural mannerism when he's focusing on a memory.
 You can see him do it in the first flashback from the pilot.

 Psychopathic Womanchild: Marlowe seems to have transformed into this since her incarceration (combination of types D and F).
 It's paid off handsomely: she won the respect of quite a few of Santa Barbara County's most vicious female criminals (even remaining friends with one of them after her parole) and is now an accomplished fighter who can perform jumping kicks and break people's noses.
+Through it all, she remains (or at least tries to make people believe she remains) a sweet, slightly goofy girl who is quite comfortable allowing Carlton to think he needs to protect her.

-Punk In The Trunk: Shawn gets stuffed in the trunk of a car in the mid-season 4 finale.
+Punk in the Trunk: Shawn gets stuffed in the trunk of a car in the mid-season 4 finale.

 Gus gets his turn in "Shawn and Gus in Drag (Racing)"